timotejroiko/tiny-discord/README.md

 # Tiny Discord

-Basic components for interacting with the Discord API with zero dependencies.
+A high performance zero dependency raw library for interacting with the Discord API.

-The goal of this project is to offer a basic platform for building high-efficiency bots and libraries in NodeJS.
-Its base components are plug and play standalone files fully written with core NodeJS modules without a single third-party dependency.
+This project aims to provide a basic platform for building high-efficiency bots and libraries in NodeJS.
+Its base components are plug and play standalone files fully written with core node.js modules, without a single third-party dependency, and consistently outperform other more established solutions.

 Tests and contributions are welcome.